dillbyrne/es-cec-input/README.md

 # Testing before autostart

+**Note: It was developed and tested on a pi3 with Retropie 4.1 with kodi installed in the ports section of retropie**

 To make sure it will work you should run the script as a non root user.